Joao Felix will fulfil potential if he listens to Simeone & Atletico team-mates – Koke

 Atletico came from behind in the Spanish capital, where Simeone's side trailed to Paco Alcacer's 16th-minute opener at Wanda Metropolitano.

-Angel Correa, Koke and Joao Felix led the comeback as Atletico moved up to third in LaLiga, behind leader Barcelona and city rival Real Madrid.
+Angel Correa, Koke and Joao Felix led the comeback as Atletico moved up to third in LaLiga, behind leaders Barcelona and city rivals Real Madrid.

+"Speaking about Koke, our captain, our talisman and one of our longest-serving players [with] Saul [Niguez], [Jose] Gimenez, Thomas [Partey]," Simeone said.

 "He can play on the right, in the middle.
 He and Saul are the ones who can play in any position."